How to increase sales dramatically without destroying your brand or losing your soul in the process.

 There is a nexus point, a crossing.. a zone in the middle where you can have an incredible presentation, high quality look and feel and yet still have an effective sales engine!

 #2.
-They know the fear of staying in this spot.
+The fear of staying in this spot.
 They know customers do NOT want to stay in this pain, frustration etc. Granted, you do not want to go around preaching that the sky is falling.. but sometimes through pictures, video shorts and other ways we can show the realities of not solving a problem without using fear directly.

 If there is truly no limit to the product (IE: Apple could easily wait until they’ve manufactured 4 million devices, in fact sometimes they do..) you can create one by not shipping all the product at once and releasing it in batches.
 When a fraudster sells something, they always play on the deal being offered going away, the product or the opportunity is going away… and why not?